CesiumGS/3d-tiles/extensions/3DTILES_multiple_contents/README.md

 ![Filtering Groups](figures/filtering-groups.jpg)

-Besides styling, groups can also be used to filter out unused content resources to reduce bandwidth usage.
+Besides styling, groups can also be used to filter out unused content resources to reduce bandwidth usage by only requesting the content that is supposed to be displayed.

-Multiple contents is also compatible with the [3DTILES_implicit_tiling](../3DTILES_implicit_tiling) extension.
+Multiple contents is also compatible with the [`3DTILES_implicit_tiling`](../3DTILES_implicit_tiling) extension.
 See the [Implicit Tiling](#implicit-tiling) section for more details.

 ## Concepts

 A `tile` may be extended with the `3DTILES_multiple_contents` extension.
+This is an object that contains an array of [tile content](../../specification#reference-tile-content) objects:

 ```jsonc
 {